polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ### Task 2: Create a backup share

-   > **Note**: In production scenarios (with Azure Stack integrated systems) you would configure a backup share on a highly available file server.
-When using Azure Stack Development Kit, you can use for this purpose the ASDK host.
+   > **Note**: In production scenarios (with Azure Stack Hub integrated systems) you would configure a backup share on a highly available file server.
+When using Azure Stack Hub Development Kit, you can use for this purpose the ASDK host.

 1. On the AzS-Host1 Azure VM, start File Explorer.